Mad (film): Plot

 It was revealed that the sponsor was Ashok.
 Although, the friends are aware that Ashok is an orphan, they did not realise he was the son of a rich businessman.
-He revealed that he never revealed his status because since he is the sole heir after his parent's demise, people who tried to get close to him wanted him for money.
+He revealed that he never revealed his status because since he is the sole heir after his parents' demise, people who tried to get close to him wanted him for money.
 Hence, he avoided people because he thinks people on college would be the same and use him, until he met his friendship group and realised how genuine they are.
 Meanwhile, Shruthi returned to America and contacted Manoj.
 Her friend revealed that he still has feelings for her, but Manoj received a call from her sister saying that Shruthi has got a marriage proposal.
 DD and Ashok tells Manoj to speak to her father and convinces him.
 The next day, Manoj meets Shruthi's father, which he disapproves, but later approves.
 This is where he finds out that Shruthi loves him as well.

 Laddu revealed to Manoj and Ashok that DD has become depressed because Vennela stopped talking to him after the hostel break in, and said they both should be better friends and be there for him.
 On the final farewell of college, DD was depressed because he wants to meet Vennela and convinces she would be there at the party.
 Laddu and Shiva found out who Vennela actually was and told DD.
 It turns out that Vennela was a fake person which was set up by Manoj and Ashok.
 This was because, DD said that he does not want to do commitment and bullies Manoj and Ashok for their love lives, so they wanted to do a petty prank on him.
 This included sending a love letter out and having an AI-generated female voice to speak to DD, which was actually both Ashok and Manoj talking to him.
 They gave up afterwards.
 They also tried to convince DD that Vennela was fake.
 DD was mad and got into a fight with both of them.
 They both revealed that they spent more time acting as Vennela than talking to their love interests.
 However, both Manoj and Ashok assumed that one of them has faked a love letter to DD, which was overheard by Radha.
 Radha revealed to DD that she was the one who sent the love letter because she always had a crush on him since their schooldays, but since that he was seeing Vennela, she did not pursue him.
 DD confessed he liked her as well.

 Laddu explained all this to the student about how he was like him and said his college experience is the best experience in his life.
 The student gets a call from his mother, and he revealed he is not dropping out of college, after he was moved by Laddu's word.